28-day cycle

 Ovulation ≈ Jan 15 · Fertile ≈ Jan 10–16Jan 1 + 14 days = Jan 15 ovulation; fertile window starts 5 days earlier.

-Fertile window estimates assume regular cycles and may not reflect hormonal conditions, PCOS, or other factors — confirm with OPK tests or a fertility specialist for conception planning.
+Fertile-window estimates assume regular cycles and may not reflect hormonal conditions, PCOS, or other factors — confirm with OPK tests or a fertility specialist for conception planning.
+Not contraception.

 Ovulation is when a mature egg is released from the ovary—usually about 14 days before your next period starts in a typical cycle.
 A calendar-based ovulation calculator uses your last period start date (LMP) and cycle length to estimate that day and the fertile window when conception is most likely.